What the Service Costs

 The Service has made significant cost efficiencies since 2010 but continues to face financial challenges in fulfilling all its responsibilities against the back drop of public spending cuts.
 With an annual revenue budget of £46.8 million the Service is committed to improving efficiency whilst maintaining the delivery of high quality

 Mid and West Wales Fire and Rescue Service has a rolling programme of capital investment.
-The current 5-year programme 2017 to 2022 has identified £29.4 million worth of projects ranging from annual programmes for property steady-state maintenance, vehicle and equipment replacement to major projects for new facilities.
+The current 5-year programme 2021/22 to 2025/26 has £40.8m million worth of projects ranging from annual programmes for property steady-state maintenance, vehicle and equipment replacement to major projects for new facilities.

 Capital investment is funded through loans, capital receipts, capital contributions, reserves, leases and Welsh Government grants.